Where To Look

 Thrift stores, typically operated by charitable organizations, may see collectible quality iron from time to time.
 But considering that they rely on donations of items that the previous owner might have just as well thrown away, superb finds are not likely.
 A relatively new development seen is the online auctioning of better quality donations by nationally-based thrift operations.
 This phenomenon tends to lower one's expectations of finding good pieces on a random store visit.

 Lots containing vintage cast iron can often be found at estate or antique auctions.
-Large cast iron collections are often sold at auction, either by the owner's heirs or by an owner who has decided to "cash out".
+Large cast iron collections are often sold at auction, either by the owner's heirs or by a collector who has decided to "cash out".
 Live auctions are not for the faint of heart.
-You must have knowledge of values, must not let your emotions get the better of you, and hope that the similarly-interested others in attendance have budgets smaller than yours.
+You must have knowledge of values, must not let your emotions get the better of you, and hope that any similarly-interested others in attendance have budgets smaller than yours.